hamidomar/Score-Counter-App/README.md

 # Score Counter App
  Web app to count keep score count.
 Uses HTML, Javascript and Bulma

+ Please note that this project is part of a code along present in the udemy web development course by Colt Steele

 The screenshot below shows default view of the web app